-- Escaping the city's urban madness with a day in Central Park (p230) picnicking on Sheep's Meadow, row-boating on the lake and strolling the grand Literary Walk. - 2 Going to the Metropolitan Opera House (p242) to wallow in the operatic trials of Rigoletto, Carmen and Figaro. - 3 Walking among the world's largest dinosaurs at the American Museum of Natural History (p236). - 4 Taking a pilgrimage to Tibet without leaving New York City at the Nicholas Roerich Museum (p235). - 5 Stocking up on gutfilling knishes (small stuffed dough, baked or fried) and German marble cake at Zabar's (p235).
+- Escaping the city's frantic urban madness to lounge on a great lawn, stroll amid statues honoring literary heroes or jog around a lovely reservoir in one of the world's most famous green zones: Central Park (p229). - 2 Going to the Metropolitan Opera House (p239) to wallow in the operatic trials of Rigoletto, Carmen and Figaro. - 3 Walking among the world's largest dinosaurs at the American Museum of Natural History (p234). - 4 Taking a pilgrimage to Tibet without leaving New York City at the Nicholas Roerich Museum (p234). - 5 Stocking up on gutfilling knishes and German marble cake at Zabar's (p235).